top of page

 The studio sits in a 2400 square feet shophouse, so there are a lot of natural backdrops, classic props, and excellent lighting options that can help bring out the best in your furry friend.
 With the help of their professional photographers, you can have timeless portraits of your pet and family that you can cherish for years to come.

-Before coming to the studio, make sure to bring along your pet’s favorite toys and treats so they’ll be in a good mood and cooperative during photoshoots.
+Before coming to the studio, make sure to bring along your pet’s favourite toys and treats so they’ll be in a good mood and cooperative during photoshoots.

 There's nothing quite like the joy of seeing your furry friend's tail wagging with excitement, especially when you treat them with their favorite snacks.
-In Singapore, there are many pet-friendly stores where your furry companion can indulge in delicious treats.
+In Singapore, there are many pet-friendly stores where your furry companion can join you in picking out their favourite snacks.

 One of the best shops to visit is the Pet Safari, located in VivoCity Mall.
 This pet store is a one-stop shop for all your pet needs, offering everything from food and toys to grooming services.
 They also have a wide range of treats and snacks for dogs, cats, and small animals like hamsters and rabbits.
 From biscuits and jerky to cakes and ice creams, you can easily spend hours browsing their selection and finding the perfect treat for your pet.